jamescurran/jamescurran.github.io/_posts/2013-05-01-code-tuneup-dataconvert.md

 	ret = BuildCollection<Product>(typeof(Product), rdr);

-We'd use it by writing
+We'd use it by writing:

 	ret = rdr.ReadCollection<Product>();